ZackJorquera/MarsImageThing/README.md

     }
 }
 ```
-In this example the file is never used, but the file location is saved to the variable stream when ```stream = openFileDialog.OpenFile()``` was used.
-Also for Part 4 this same methed can be used to save the file, use System.Windows.Forms.SaveFileDiolog.
+In this example, the file is never used, but the file location is saved to the variable ```stream``` when the ```openFileDialog.OpenFile()``` method used.
+Also for Part 4, this method can be used to save the file, use System.Windows.Forms.SaveFileDiolog.

 ### Part 2: Declaring Variables
 Here, the file paths are converted in to a System.Drawing.BitMap where each pixel can be used independently: